 Editor

 Day-to-day collaborator.
-Editors can create tasks, iterate on existing work, upload files, connect services, invite new members, and manage roles.
+Editors can create tasks, iterate on existing work, upload files, connect services, and invite new members.

 Viewer